-Any Signatory to this PA may request that it be amended at any time, whereupon that Signatory will consult with the other Signatories in accordance with 36 CFR § 800.14(b) to consider such an amendment.
+Any Signatory to this PA may request that it be amended at any time.
+If a Signatory requests an amendment, or if an amendment is required in accordance with Stipulation III, the Signatories, and proposed additional Signatories, as appropriate, will consult in accordance with 36 CFR § 800.14(b) to consider such an amendment.
 The amendment will be effective on the date FRA files a copy signed by all of the Signatories with the ACHP.